 “All these things are the beginning of sorrows.”
 (Mt.
 24:8)

-From The Christian Church in the Last Days
+From my book The Christian Church in the Last Days

 2 Corinthians 4:17 reads: “For our light affliction, which is but for a moment, worketh for us a far more exceeding and eternal weight of glory.”
 One of the clear signs we can detect in the apostate church is the attempt to homogenize the “light affliction” part of Christian discipleship out of the experience.
 “Christian” churches that have a lot to offer in terms of various programs, but demand very little in terms of teaching people about the costs of discipleship, actually prevents the Holy Spirit from actualizing in the lives of the congregations the challenges of faith that lead to spiritual maturity.
 Apostate churches celebrate worldly success in the outer natural realm, having no potential for creating spiritual growth.
 Paul says that momentary light afflictions will work for us eternal glory.
 The apostate church has no idea what Paul is talking about here.